Frequently Asked Questions

 Yes, but you need to withdraw from your seminar or workshop if you are selected for the NextGenPlen.

 The Shakespearean Futures initiative is a multi-year series of panel sessions exploring the material and institutional conditions of intellectual work, professional life, and the SAA.
-“Futures” panels are focused on topics that involve analysis of the broader realities that shape academic methodologies and institutions (for example: race; contingent faculty and labor; first generation academics; transnationalism and globalization; disability and access; inequalities related to gender, class, sexual identities, and religion; new technologies; funding changes).
+“Futures” panels or roundtables are focused on topics that involve analysis of the broader realities that shape academic methodologies and institutions (for example: race; contingent faculty and labor; first generation academics; transnationalism and globalization; disability and access; inequalities related to gender, class, sexual identities, and religion; new technologies; funding changes).

 Audio-visual requests must be made at program proposal time.
 For requests already approved, the SAA will provide a projector but not a computer.
 You will need to bring your laptop and the specific connector.